jsk245/rl_snake/README.md

 - I used the Adam optimizer

 ## Results
 Here is about 30-60 seconds of footage from an untrained model (top), a partially trained model (middle), and my fully trained model (bottom).
+One thing that's particularly interesting is that even though there is a penalty for all movement, the model on the bottom still learned to postpone eating the fruit immediately to avoid trapping itself.

 <img src="https://user-images.githubusercontent.com/93054906/213898733-bf6ed8f2-34cd-4c7c-a8c1-d2b8932d0106.gif" width="150" height="150">